-Prerequisite: 2 Sciences: An average of 85 or higher in Honors Chemistry and Honors Biology or an average of 90 or higher in Chemistry, Biology or Earth Science departmental approval.
-All students are required to take the AP exam.
+Prerequisite: An average of 85 or higher in Honors Chemistry and Honors Biology or an average of 90 or higher in Chemistry, Biology or Earth Science.
+All students are required to take the AP exam and to pay an additional fee.